Immigration, Food Chains And Ecosystems

-For example, some types of animal meat are automatically excluded from the staple diet of most Americans.
-Most of them do not prefer the meat of frogs, geese, waterfowl, land turtles, wild turkeys and several other exotic species.
-They do not even think of killing them because of compassion, respect for law, or pure sentiment.
-So far these species have been enjoying public protection in the country because people look to other alternatives for their protein.
-People also follow licensing rules in the country to hunt wild animals or fishing in local ponds.
-You do not hear many complaints that those rules are violated.
+For example, some types of animal meat are favored by many people in North America such as meat of frogs, geese, waterfowl, land turtles, wild turkeys, monkeys, chimpanzees and several exotic species.
+Most people abhor the idea of killing them because of compassion, respect for law, cultural factors, or pure sentiment.
+Because of it, many species have been enjoying public and government protection and escaping mass extinction.
+People also follow licensing rules when it comes to hunting wild animals or fishing in local ponds.

-However, the situation may not remain the same with unchecked immigration as the new immirgrants may not have the same respect for law or the same food preferences.
-As people with different food habits, lifestyles, hunting preferences, settle in this country, many wildlife species which have been so far enjoying public patronage and protection may either become extinct or end up becoming food to those who have no reservation about killing them or eating.
+However, the situation may not remain the same if immigration continues unabated as the new migrants may not have the same food preferences or attitude towards certain animal species.
+As people with different food habits, lifestyles, hunting preferences settle in this country, many wildlife species which have been so far enjoying public patronage and protection may either become extinct or end up becoming food to those who have no reservation about killing them or eating.
 Frog meat, snake meat, and duck meat are staple diet in many cultures and for such people the natural resources and vast opens spaces in the country, with hardly any supervision, offers many avenues to bring food to their tables.

 Suggestions for Further Reading